 Handling furloughed vs. laid off employees

-As our nation tries to reopen and recover, it is critical that we not lose sight of the human factor.
+While trying to get a business back on track, it can be easy to lose sight of the human factor.
 People on your team have spent the last several months scared, tense and largely indoors.
-Some of their actions and requests that may have seemed unreasonable six months ago are entirely understandable in the post-coronavirus context.
-In most circumstances, we can find a reasonable compromise.
-For example, if someone is scared about contracting COVID-19 by coming to an office and can easily telework, why force the issue?
+Some of their actions and requests that might sound unreasonable in a vacuum should be entirely understandable in the post-coronavirus context.
+Chances are you can come to a reasonable compromise about almost anything: As the simplest example, if someone is scared about contracting COVID-19 and doesn’t want to work on-site but can easily telework, why bother requiring them to come in?

-We are all in this together, and exercising compassion now in a work- or benefits-related situation helps cement bonds between you and your team, ultimately benefiting your bottom line.
+We are all in this together, and exercising compassion now in a work- or benefits-related situation helps cement bonds between you and your staff, ultimately benefiting your bottom line.
+For more information about specific FFCRA, CARES and other regulatory concerns, check out the Return to Work checklist below.